 Fibonacci Series in Python Using While Loop

-What is Fibonacci series in Python?
+What is the Fibonacci series in Python?

 In Python, the Fibonacci series is a sequence of numbers in which each number is the sum of the two preceding ones, often beginning with 0 and 1.
 It is described mathematically by the recurrence relation F(n) = F(n-1) + F(n-2) with F(0) = 0 and F(1) = 1.